amitgroup/amitgroup/README.md

     [sudo] python setup.py install

+### For developers

-If you want to compile the Cython-driven code in place, without installing it to your site-packages folder, run
+If you are planning to develop for `amitgroup`, it might be nicer to run it in place.
+For this, compile the Cython-driven code by

     python setup.py build_ext --inplace

+and then of course don't forget to add the top `amitgroup` directory to your `PYTHONPATH`.

 ### OS X